I am the art geek; also known by my nickname Pepper. This work you will view on this page

 at the Natural History Museum or the MET.

-Along with the cheer of it all, we as a family have had much loss.
+Along with the cheerful childhood moments, we as a family have had much loss.
 Loved ones passing away and

 the usual heartache most families face through out their lives.
-I have since turn much
+I have since turned much

 of the painful times into my muse, as you might notice in my art.
 It's a way to keep their

-memory alive and share with others the beauty of these people I have the pleasure to have
+memory alive and share with others the beauty of these people I have the pleasure to call a part of my family.

-to spend as much time in the art rooms as possible.
+to spend as much time painting as possible.
 By my Senoir year, I was taking mostly

 art courses and rarely left my painting station.